jordan-bott/RainyDay/docs/theme-switcher.md

 First `useTheme()` will be called to determine which theme is currently active.

-Because of this, we must modify the `<ClerkProvider>` in its own file.
+Because of this, `<ClerkProvider>` must be modified in its own file.
 The root layout contains `metadata` which must be rendered in a server component.
 However, hooks (such as `useTheme()`) must be rendered in a client component.

 1. Create a `clerk-provider.tsx` file in your `providers` directory

 2. Copy and paste the following file into your `clerk-provider.tsx` file.
 This will modify the `<ClerkProvider>` component to change themes based on the current theme.
-Clerk's `dark` theme is triggered when the theme selected is `"dark"` and is the default theme (a light theme) when the theme is not `"dark"`.
+Clerk's `dark` theme is triggered when the theme selected is `"dark"` and is the default theme (a light theme) when the theme isn't `"dark"`.

 ```tsx
 // providers/clerk-provider.tsx